-K. Net Assets
+L. Net Assets

 Net assets represent the difference between assets and liabilities.
-Net assets invested in capital assets consist of capital assets, net of accumulated depreciation.
+Net assets invested in capital assets, net of related debt consist of capital assets, net of accumulated depreciation.
 Net assets are reported as restricted when there are limitations imposed on their use either through the enabling legislation or through external restrictions imposed by creditors, grantors or laws or regulations of other governments.
 Net assets restricted for other purposes includes amounts restricted for food service operations.